clarklindev/threejourney/25-advancedtechniques-realistic-render/readme.md

 ### Tone Mapping
 - tone mapping is the algorithm that intends to convert high dynamic range(HDR) values to Low dynamic range (LDR) values
-- HDR is more than the way its defined above, but you can see that in images where the color values can go beyond 1. *(eg given is like white paper value of white is 1 but what if you shine light on paper, it should be higher than 1)
+- HDR is more than the way its defined above, but you can see that in images where the color values can go beyond 1. *(eg given is like white paper value of white is 1 but what if you shine light on paper, it should be higher than 1) eg. looking at the sun white is different from paper white.

 - our assets are not HDR, but the tone mapping effect can have a realistic result as if the camera was poorly adjusted.
 - so its like you have higher values than 1 but how do you get it to value between 0 and 1 - tone mapping uses an algorithm to convert rgb values down to 0 and 1.
 - we can change the toneMapping property on the WebGLRenderer with the following values